Ifrit-Fire/Custom-Indexes/README.md

 | top100-min1   | 100          | 1%             |
 | top250-min0.4 | 250          | 0.4%           |
 | top500-min0.2 | 500          | 0.2%           |

-The configuration also supports symbol consolidation (_e.g., merging BRK.A into BRK.B_) and a global minimum daily volume threshold.

 ## Requirements